chyy512/PedestrianNoncomplianceAnalysis/README.md

 3. `signal_vehicle_detection.ipynb` – Script for YOLO vehicle detection and signal detection, to apply to video surveys.
 4.  `bytetrack.yaml` – Bytetrack configuration for pedestrian detection.
 5. `pedestrian_detection_trial.ipynb` – Script for YOLO pedestrian detection, to apply to video surveys.
+6. `datapostprocess.ipynb` – Script for creating datasets for Multiple Logistic Regression and hazards based modelling and conducting various descriptive statistical analysis - (refer to csv files for regression modelling and hazard based modelling for thesis results).
-6. `mlr_hbm_modelling.ipynb` – Cleaning, transforming, and merging YOLO outputs to final dataset for analysis.
-Variable correlation analysis, Multiple Logistic Regression (MLR) modelling for non-compliance and Cox proportional hazards modelling for temporal analysis (refer to csv files for regression modelling and hazard based modelling for thesis results).
+7. `mlr_hbm_modelling.ipynb` – Variable correlation analysis, Multiple Logistic Regression (MLR) modelling for non-compliance and Cox proportional hazards modelling for temporal analysis - (refer to csv files for regression modelling and hazard based modelling for thesis results).

 **Note: ** Remove and update file paths as required.